rpanos/spmf_python/README.md

 This module is intended to make large SPMF result sets very managable.
 Each rule is stored as python objects that are available to developers but also provides a wrappers around largesets of rule sets.
 These wrappers are intended to make the rule sets very searchable.

 ### SPMF Manager (very beta)
 This is to allow a developer, after configuring the location of SPMF.jar on their system, to call SPMF using python.
+And example might be:

 ```python
 spmf_manager = SPMFManager(spmf)
 spmf_config_obj = SPMFconfigObjects("RuleGrowth", .5, .6)
 spmf_manager.call_spmf(spmf_config_obj, in_file=in_file, out_file=out_file, over_write_ouput=True)
 ```
-So far this also involves resuable SPMFconfigObjects that will manage valid calls to algorithms.
+So far this also involves resuable SPMFconfigObjects that will manage valid calls to the algorithms.
 Only a few algorithms are supported so far.

 ## Set Up